scottkf/ability-js/README.markdown

 	ability = require('ability');
     ability.configure({
     	redirect: true,
-    	role_name: role
+    	role_name: role,
+    	redirect_to: '/',
+    	redirect_message: 'Unauthorized'
     })

 - redirect, whether or not to redirect to the user if they're not authorized.
-By default, it will redirect a user to the home page if they're not authorized, without a flash
+By default, it will redirect a user to the home page if they're not authorized, without a flash.

+- redirect_to, where to redirect the user if authentication fails

+- redirect_message, if you're using req.flash, it will put the messages in there

 - role_name, the name of the everyauth field for your role (everyauth only)